Counseling & Psychotherapy

 In-depth psychotherapy that helps you to overcome trauma, dissolve tension and free up your energy.
 EFT for couples.

-Ingrid Dresher helps with marriage, sexual issues, weight, work, stress, and chronic illness.
+Ingrid Dresher RP helps with marriage, sexual issues, weight, work, stress, and chronic illness.
 LGBTQ

 in Central Toronto

-Linda Chapman helps with relationships, anxiety, work problems, weight, body image, depression, childhood trauma and shyness.
+Linda Chapman RP helps with relationships, anxiety, work problems, weight, body image, depression, childhood trauma and shyness.

 personal, couple & sex therapist

-Sandra Tenus also helps individuals with stress, anxiety, PTSD, and depression.
-Office on Bay Street.
+Sandra Tenus RP also helps individuals with stress, anxiety, PTSD, and depression.
+Bay Street downtown Toronto.

 and teen psychologist